sophiebatten123/Batten-s_Bakery_Website/README.md

 ![Imagery](assets/images/image2.PNG)

-- The images on the website were carefuly and deliberately choosen to blend with the colour scheme of the website.
-The intial large heading image captures the users attention whilst also working in unison with the website.
+- The images on the website were carefuly and deliberately choosen to blend with the colour scheme.
+The intial large heading image captures the users attention whilst also working in unison with the rest of the page.
 Images on the recipes pages were chosen to entice the user and therefore look delicious!

 ## Navigation Bar

 ![Navigation-Bar](assets/images/navbar.PNG)

-- The navigation bar consistently appears on all of the pages and contains links to the home, menu, bookings and recipes pages which alows for easy navigation around the website.
+- The navigation bar consistently appears on all of the pages and contains links to the Home, Menu, Bookings and Recipes pages.
+Having this on every page alLows the user to easily navigate around the website.
 When the user hovers over the navigation section a solid white line appears under the text and remains there on the 'active' webpage.
 This simplistic addition suits the elegance of the website as opposed to a solid background colour.

 # Wireframes

 To ensure efficiency in my coding of the website I created wireframes for each page to give an outline of what each page should look like and the layout of text and images.
-The links to these can be found below both for desktop and mobile devices.
+The links to these can be found below both for desktop and mobile devices:

 ## Desktop Wireframes